Kingdom Plantae Examples, Classification and Characteristics

 GYMNOSPERMS

-The Gymnosperms are the group of plants that bear seeds, but no fruits.
+The Gymnosperms are a group of plants that bear seeds, but no fruits.
 Their seeds are thin and naked, not enclosed in fruits (‘gymno’ means ‘naked’; sperm means ‘seed’).
-Most gymnosperms are evergreen i.e. they do not shed all their leaves at one time.
+Most gymnosperms are evergreen i.e., they do not shed all their leaves at one time.
 Some examples are pine, fir, cedar, and spruce trees that grow in hilly areas.
 Pine and fir are usually big trees.
 They do not bear true flowers, but they carry seeds inside the cones.

 ANGIOSPERMS

-Angiosperms are a group of plants that bear flowers, fruits, and seeds (‘angios‘ means ‘case‘ referring to the fruit; ‘sperm‘ means ‘seed‘).
+Angiosperms are a group of plants that bear flowers, fruits, and seeds (‘angios‘ means ‘case‘, referring to the fruit; ‘sperm‘ means ‘seed‘).
 One of the most important characteristics of angiosperms is that their seeds are enclosed in a fruit.
 Some common examples are mango, peas, apples, sugarcane, grass, etc. In angiosperms, the seeds develop within the female part of the flower, called the ovary.
-The ovary grows into fruit and ovules inside the ovary grow to form seeds.
+The ovary grows into fruit, and ovules inside the ovary grow to form seeds.

-Think of the plants such as sugar cane and mint or even the lawn grass.
+Think of the plants such as sugar cane and mint, or even the lawn grass.
 Do they bear flowers?
 They are flowering plants indeed.
 If you observe the lawn grass, you can, at times, see tiny flowers on it.
-Similarly, sugarcane, and mint bear flowers.
+Similarly, sugarcane and mint bear flowers.
 Since these plants are cut for human use before they mature to produce flowers, we do not see their leaves.

 Monocotyledons and Dicotyledons

 Angiosperms can be further classified into two groups – monocotyledons and dicotyledons.
 If you observe a germinating gram seed, you will notice two thick “seed-leaves“.
 These leaves store food and form the bulk of the seed.
 Similarly, when you eat peeled groundnuts, you find two thick bits in a single seed.
-We call these bits – cotyledons.
+We call these bits cotyledons.
 Cotyledons store food required by the seedlings during germination.
 Monocotyledons are plants that bear seeds with a single cotyledon or one seed leaf in their seeds.
 For example, maize and carrots.
 Dicotyledons are plants that bear seeds with two cotyledons or two seed leaves in their seeds.
-For example, gram and pea.
+For example, a gram and a pea.

 Click here to download – Classification of the Kingdom Plantae with characteristics and examples